Top ten lists are not the story of podcast advertising, churn is.

-This data comes from Podsights Research, and there are some disclaimers here.
+This data comes from Podsights Research (now Advisor), and there are some disclaimers here.
 Research pulls the top 200 podcasts according to Apple and machines and human reviewers identify ads in those podcasts.
-We use this data to understand who’s buying podcast ads, but also to provide airchecks in Analytics.
+We use this data to understand who’s buying podcast ads, but also to provide air-checks in Attribution.

 55% of the podcasts that make the top 200 list are not monetized.
 We found 1,277 monetized podcasts and pulled 97k ads.
 I’m telling you this, so you know our sample size is strong.